MicrosoftDocs/win32/desktop-src/SecCertEnroll/attributes.md

 ---
-Description: 'Attributes can be added to a certificate request to provide a certification authority (CA) with additional information that it can use when creating and issuing a certificate.' ms.assetid: '098be796-dbf9-4332-8450-01ed8b2e6c12'
+Description: Attributes can be added to a certificate request to provide a certification authority (CA) with additional information that it can use when creating and issuing a certificate. ms.assetid: 098be796-dbf9-4332-8450-01ed8b2e6c12
 title: Attributes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Attributes